What happens to my pension after I die?

 • How your chosen beneficiary or beneficiaries decide to withdraw the benefits

-Should you die before age 75, your beneficiaries can take benefits as they wish and there will be no tax due.
+Should you die before age 75, your beneficiaries can take benefits as they wish, and no tax will be due.

 What happens to your pension when you die over 75

-HMRC pension rules confirm that once you reach age 75, your beneficiaries will be taxed after you pass away and they start taking benefits from your pension.
-This will be taxed as income at the beneficiary’s marginal rate of tax.
+HMRC pension rules confirm that once you reach age 75, your beneficiaries will be taxed after you pass away, and they will start taking benefits from your pension.
+This will be taxed as income at the beneficiary’s marginal tax rate.

-The HMRC rules on tax on death benefits are complicated and we recommend you speak to a qualified advisor.
-How your beneficiaries take the benefits can have an impact on the amount of tax they might pay.
+The HMRC rules on tax on death benefits are complicated, and we recommend you speak to a qualified advisor.
+How your beneficiaries take the benefits can impact the tax they might pay.

-How can my beneficiaries take benefits from my pension?
+How can my beneficiaries benefit from my pension?

 There are generally two options that your nominated beneficiaries can choose from:

-Please note that the option of continuing with Flexi-Access Drawdown is only possible with some providers so it is best to check to make sure.
+Continuing with Flexi-Access Drawdown is only possible with some providers, so it is best to check to make sure.

-Any benefits taken, no matter how, will be taxed as income at the beneficiary’s marginal rate of tax.
-This means that, for example, if you leave behind a £300,000 pension pot and your beneficiary decides to take it all as a lump sum, they will likely be paying 45% tax on most of the pension payment.
+Any benefits taken, no matter how, will be taxed as income at the beneficiary’s marginal tax rate.
+For example, if you leave behind a £300,000 pension pot and your beneficiary decides to take it all as a lump sum, they will likely pay 45% tax on most of the pension payment.

-In this case, the best option would be for the beneficiary to slowly draw from the pot using Flexi-Access Drawdown.
-Your beneficiary can then manage how much they take each year and ensure they do not pay excess levels of tax, whilst leaving the pension pot invested.
+In this case, the best option would be for the beneficiary to draw slowly from the pot using Flexi-Access Drawdown.
+Your beneficiary can then manage how much they take each year and ensure they do not pay excessive tax while leaving the pension pot invested.

 Summary

-Using a pension for estate planning can be very useful, so it is important that you keep your nominated beneficiaries up to date and ensure they are aware of their options after you die.
-If you are unsure whether your provider offers Flexi-Access Drawdown as a death benefit on your pension, you are best to check with them or get in touch with us if we are managing your pension for you.
-Since Inheritance Tax is 40%, the last thing you would want is your beneficiary paying 45% income tax on your hard earned life savings after you pass away.
+Using a pension for estate planning can be very useful, so you must keep your nominated beneficiaries updated and ensure they know their options after you die.
+If you are unsure whether your provider offers Flexi-Access Drawdown as a death benefit on your pension, you should check with them or contact us if we are managing your pension.
+Since the inheritance tax is 40%, the last thing you would want is for your beneficiary to pay 45% income tax on your hard-earned life savings after you pass away.